-- 1. This case arises from Defendants' deceptive marketing and sale of their Visa® Vanilla gift cards ("Visa Vanilla cards") to consumers in New York State.
-This is a consumer class action on behalf of consumers who purchased, unsecure and valueless Visa Vanilla gift cards in New York. - 2.
-Visa Vanilla cards are prepaid debit cards that are sold in retail stores throughout New York.
+1. This case arises from Defendants' deceptive marketing and sale of their Visa® Vanilla gift cards ("Visa Vanilla cards") to consumers nationwide and in New York State.
+This is a consumer class action on behalf of consumers who purchased unsecure and valueless Visa Vanilla cards nationwide.

+2. Visa Vanilla cards are prepaid debit cards that are sold in retail stores throughout the United States.
 Visa Vanilla cards can be used to pay for transactions both online and anywhere where Visa debit and credit cards are accepted.
-When a consumer purchases a Visa Vanilla card, he or she loads a desired monetary amount, which becomes immediately accessible to anyone in possession of the card's account numbers.
+When a consumer purchases a Visa Vanilla card, he or she loads a desired monetary amount at the time the card is purchased, which becomes immediately accessible to anyone in possession of the card's account numbers.
 Visa Vanilla cards are commonly sold at supermarkets, gas stations, convenience stores and pharmacies such as CVS or Walgreens.

-- 3. Every year, consumers in New York purchase gift cards from retailers and load money onto them, typically between \$5 and \$500.
+3. Every year, consumers purchase gift cards from retailers and load money onto them, typically between \$5 and \$500.
 The cards are the size and shape of typical debit and credit cards.
-The packaging in which Visa Vanilla gift cards are sold prominently display the name "VISA" in large, bold letters.
+The packaging in which Visa Vanilla cards are sold prominently display the name "VISA" in large, bold letters.
 These cards are also marketed as "Visa Vanilla cards," "Vanilla Gift Cards" or "Vanilla Visa® Gift Card."
-Visa Vanilla cards are nonreloadable debit cards issued by FDIC Member Banks, pursuant to a license from Visa, and are frequently given as gifts by the purchasers. - 4.
-Visa Vanilla cards can be used without access to a traditional bank account to pay for transactions without cash, pay bills, and make online or in-person purchases.
-As with traditional bank deposit accounts accessible through bank debt cards, consumers rightfully expect the money they put on prepaid cards to be available to spend when they or the gift recipient uses their cards. - 5.
-Throughout the Class Period, defined below, Defendants manufactured, marketed, sold, licensed, and/or distributed Visa Vanilla cards that Defendants knew, or should have known, were subject to an ongoing scam in which the funds on the gift cards are fraudulently redeemed or "drained" by third parties accessing the cards' account numbers. - 6.
-The defective design of the packaging in which Defendants' cards are sold enabled the theft of Plaintiff's money.
-Specifically, the packaging is vulnerable to tampering that can go unnoticed by the reasonable consumer.
+Visa Vanilla cards are nonreloadable debit cards issued by FDIC Member Banks, pursuant to a license from Visa, and are frequently given as gifts by the purchasers.1

+4. Visa Vanilla cards can be used without access to a traditional bank account to pay for transactions without cash, pay bills, and make online or in-person purchases.
+As with traditional bank deposit accounts accessible through bank debt cards, consumers rightfully expect the money they put on prepaid cards to be available to spend when they or the gift recipient uses their cards.

+5. Throughout the Class Period, defined below, Defendants manufactured, marketed, sold, licensed, and/or distributed Visa Vanilla cards that Defendants knew, or should have known, were subject to an ongoing scam in which the funds on the gift cards are fraudulently redeemed or "drained" by third parties accessing the cards' account numbers.

-&lt;sup>1 The cards are valid only in the United States.
+1 The cards are valid only in the United States.